Why Are Reviews Important For Small Businesses?

 What’s more, ignoring bad reviews means ignoring customers.
 And last time we checked, ignoring customers demonstrates a seriousÂ lack of consumer care and professionalism.

-Always respond to your customers, no matter how serious the criticisms.
+Always respond to your customers, no matter how serious the criticisms are.
 Show them that you care about what they think and want to resolve the issue(s) to their satisfaction.

 Think of a bad review as an opportunity to earn back a customer.
 It’s also a chance to gain many new customers, especially if you impress them with your superior customer service.